-These financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the interpretations of the International Financial Reporting Interpretations Committee ("IFRIC")
+These financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The financial statements were authorized for issuance by the Board of Directors on April 20, 2015.
+The financial statements were authorized for issuance by the Board of Directors on April 20, 2016.